Mathematics and the Imagination

-Mathematics and the Imagination is a book published in New York by Simon & Schuster in 1940.
-The authors are Edward Kasner and James R. Newman.
-The illustrator Rufus Isaacs provided 169 figures.
+Mathematics and the Imagination is a book written by Edward Kasner and James R. Newman and illustrated by Rufus Isaacs, who provided 169 figures.
+It was published in New York by Simon & Schuster in 1940.
 It rapidly became a best-seller and received several glowing reviews.
-Special publicity has been awarded it since it introduced the term googol for 10^{100}, and googolplex for 10^{googol}.
-The book includes nine chapters, an annotated bibliography of 45 titles, and an index in its 380 pages.
+This book introduced the term googol for 10^{100}, and googolplex for 10^{googol}.
+It includes nine chapters, an annotated bibliography of 45 titles, and an index in its 380 pages.

-Reviews
+Reception

-According to I. Bernard Cohen, "it is the best account of modern mathematics that we have", and is "written in a graceful style, combining clarity of exposition with good humor".

-According to T. A. Ryan's review, the book "is not as superficial as one might expect a book at the popular level to be.
+I. Bernard Cohen described it as "the best account of modern mathematics... written in a graceful style, combining clarity of exposition with good humor."
+Cohen believed it was suitable for both mathematicians and non-mathematicians alike.
+According to T. A. Ryan the book "is not as superficial as one might expect a book at the popular level to be.
 For instance, the description of the invention of the term googol ... is a very serious attempt to show how misused is the term infinite when applied to large and finite numbers."

-By 1941 G. Waldo Dunnington could note the book had become a best-seller.
-"Apparently it has succeeded in communicating to the layman something of the pleasure experienced by the creative mathematician in difficult problem solving."
+G. Waldo Dunnington could note the book had become a best-seller by 1941, writing, "Apparently it has succeeded in communicating to the layman something of the pleasure experienced by the creative mathematician in difficult problem solving."

 Contents

-The introduction notes (p xiii) "Science, particularly mathematics, ... appears to be building the one permanent and stable edifice in an age where all others are either crumbling or being blown to bits."

-The authors affirm (p xiv) "It has been our aim, ... to show by its very diversity something of the character of mathematics, of its bold, untrammelled spirit, of how, both as an art and science, it has continued to lead the creative faculties beyond even imagination and intuition."